Tamayo-bit/Elk-Project/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly _____, in addition to restricting _____ to the network.
+Load balancing ensures that the application will be highly available, in addition to restricting authorized access to the network.
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+What aspect of security do load balancers protect?
+What is the advantage of a jump box?
+- Load Balancers provide protection against Denial of Service (DDoS) attacks.
+The advantage of a jump box is to provide access to a user from a single node which allows it to be monitored easily.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
 - _TODO: What does Filebeat watch for?_